FuelLabs/data-systems/crates/core/README.md

 ## 📝 About The Project

-Fuel Streams Core is a library for building data streaming applications on the Fuel blockchain.
-It provides tools for efficient handling of real-time blockchain data, using NATS for scalable streaming and offering support for Fuel-specific data types.
+Fuel Streams Core is the foundation library for building data streaming applications on the Fuel blockchain.
+It provides a comprehensive set of tools for handling both real-time and historical blockchain data, implementing the core functionality that powers the `fuel-streams` crate.

+This library includes:

+- Low-level streaming infrastructure for Fuel blockchain data
+- Integration with NATS for scalable message streaming
+- Tools for managing subscriptions with fine-grained filtering
+- Support for all Fuel-specific data types (blocks, transactions, inputs, outputs, receipts, UTXOs, etc.)
+- Sophisticated subject-based filtering for targeted data retrieval

 > [!NOTE]
-> This crate is specifically modeled for the Fuel Data Systems project, and is not intended for general use outside of the project.
+> This crate is specifically designed for the Fuel Data Systems project, and is primarily intended for internal use.
+For a more user-friendly interface, consider using the [`fuel-streams`](../fuel-streams) crate instead.

 ## 🛠️ Installing